Folding QQ-relations and transfer matrix eigenvalues: towards a unified approach to Bethe ansatz for super spin chains: Appendix B: Decomposition of supercharacters

-\theequation{A\arabic{equation}} In this appendix, we will consider the (super)character limit of T-functions in sections \ref{sec:RR} and \ref{sec:SR}, and compare special cases of them with character formulas for Kirillov-Reshetikhin modules of quantum affine algebras (or their Yangian counterparts).
+\theequation{B\arabic{equation}} In this appendix, we will consider the (super)character limit of T-functions in sections \ref{sec:RR} and \ref{sec:SR}, and compare special cases of them with character formulas for Kirillov-Reshetikhin modules of quantum affine algebras (or their Yangian counterparts).
+We assume that the characters of $U_{q}(\mathfrak{g})$ for generic $q$ are the same as those of the corresponding Lie superalgebra $\mathfrak{g}$, and use the same symbols for representations of $U_{q}(\mathfrak{g})$ and those of $\mathfrak{g}$.

 The (super)character limit of the generating function \eqref{gene1} at $K=M+N$, namely $\zeta(\mathbf{W}_{I_{M+N}}(\mathbf{X})) =w(t)$, is given by